web-platform-tests/wpt/docs/usage.rst

 ``meta``.
 These defaults can be changed using either a command line flag or a configuration file.

-To specify the prower product to test against, use the ``--product`` flag.
+To specify the browser product to test against, use the ``--product`` flag.
 If no product is specified, the default is ``firefox`` which tests Firefox desktop. ``wptrunner --help`` can be used to see a list of supported products.
 Note that this does not take account of the